Cancelling and terminating your mobile phone contract early

 - Can I cancel a contract when purchased in store?

-- Can I cancel a contract when the network increases the monthly price?
+- Can I cancel my contract if the network has increased the monthly price?

-- Can I cancel my contract early if my signal is bad?
+- Can I cancel my contract early if the signal is bad?

-- Can I cancel a contract early without a termination fee if I believe the terms and conditions were unclear?
+- Can I cancel my contract early without a termination fee if I believe the terms and conditions were unclear?

 - How can I cancel my contract?

 - Finding a better contract deal

 - I can no longer afford to pay my contract